-MPO staff plan to begin or continue the following activities associated with the Boston Region MPO travel-demand model set and the Cube Land land-use allocation model :
+MPO staff plan to begin or continue the following activities associated with the Boston Region MPO travel-demand model set and the Cube Land land-use allocation model:

-Continue to use the 2011 Massachusetts Travel Survey, the most recent MBTA user surveys, the most recent traffic counts, and the latest MBTA counts to update and calibrate the model set.

-Continue to collect data needed to expand geographic coverage of the model set to include all of the MBTA service area.

-MPO staff is developing an in-house scenario-management program within the regional modeling software, TransCAD, to make it easier to evaluate multiple scenarios.
-The scenario manager's basic structure is complete, but the finer details of this tool will continue to be refined during FFY 2016.
+- Continue to use the 2011 Massachusetts Travel Survey, the most recent MBTA user surveys, the most recent traffic counts, and the latest MBTA counts to update and calibrate the model set. - > Continue to collect data needed to expand geographic coverage of the model set to include all of the MBTA service area. - > Continue to refine the in-house scenario-management program within the regional modeling software, TransCAD, which will make it easier for MPO staff to evaluate multiple scenarios.